songtitle:

 In the footsteps of other RCA artists, like Jim Reeves, Floyd Cramer and Chet Atkins, John D. toured South Africa.

-He played on a 3 weeks tour together with Duane Eddy.
-Simultaneously a special South African LP was released,
+John D. played on a 3 weeks tour together with (headliner) Duane Eddy.

 "Presenting John D. Loudermilk".
 For the album, John had recorded in Nashville a couple of new songs in October 1963.